Tou Thao gets 57-month sentence on state charge for his role in George Floyd's killing

 That trial in federal court ended in convictions for all three.
 Chauvin pleaded guilty to federal civil rights charges instead of going to trial a second time, while Lane and Kueng pleaded guilty to state charges of aiding and abetting manslaughter.

-Thao will serve his 57 months at the same time as his 3 1/2-year sentence for his federal civil rights conviction, which an appeals court upheld on Friday.
+The sentence Cahill handed down Monday will run concurrently with Thao's 3 1/2-year sentence on his separate conviction on a federal civil rights charge, which an appeals court upheld on Friday.
+His state sentence was more than the 4 years recommended under Minnesota state guidelines.

+The sentence will be served at federal prison with credit for time served before Thao is transferred to a Minnesota prison to serve out the remainder.

 Lane and Kueng received 3 and 3 1/2-year state sentences respectively, which they are serving concurrently with their federal sentences of 2 1/2 years and 3 years.
 Thao is Hmong American, while Kueng is Black and Lane is white.